 Short papers: There will be four short (2-5 pages) paper assignments.
 They will usually be analyses of news items, readings, websites, or particular issues which appear in class discussions.
 They will often be due a week or so after assignment.

 Research bibliography, paper and presentation: Early in the semester you will choose some aspect of pseudoscience, conspiratorial history, medical quackery or the like to be your specialty in the class.
 The first thing you will do is collect resources on the topic (naturally) and then give me an annotated bibliography so I know you are on track.
 At the end of the course you will present your findings to the class and turn in a paper 15-20 pages long or so.
 We will talk about this Research Paper assignment every week, include subject choice, paper format, and oral presentation styles.
-Here is the Research Paper Assessment sheet.
-For an idea of the scope of the research paper in this course, check out this Sample FYS Research Paper (pdf).

 Class participation: I will expect you to be in class every day ready to share your observations and take part in conversations about the material.
 Everyone has an “A” in this part of the course until you show me otherwise.